Twig6943/PVZGE/README.md

 This was made mostly for linux/mac users to not download a docker container just to play a game 🗣️🔥

-Grab the latest build from the actions tab
+Grab the latest build from the releases tab

 <div align="left">